Category Archives: Holistic Health

 Natural Remedies For Hay Fever Relief

-As winter loses it’s grip and we have the occasional sunny day some unfortunate people already face the prospect of seasonal allergies.
-That’s right, we’re at the onset of hay fever season.
 Seasonal allergy sufferers have a choice between using conventional treatment or being housebound.
-Either they’re unable to get out and enjoy the beautiful Spring sun, or they can take medications with side effects that really knock them about.
-But there are many natural remedies for hay fever relief.
+Either way they lose.
+They’re either unable to get out and enjoy the beautiful Spring sun or they can take medications with side effects that really knock them about.

-natural remedies for hay fever
+But there are many effective natural remedies for hay fever relief.

-Hay fever occurs when pollen released from grasses and other plants is carried through the air on spring winds.
-These pollens affect the immune system and cause inflammatory reactions on the mucous membranes.
 Sneezing, itching, runny nose, coughing and congestion, hay fever (or seasonal allergic rhinitis) is enough to ruin anyone’s day.
 It can affect any of the mucous membranes of the eyes, nose, sinuses, throat and palate, or all of them at once.

 But it doesn’t need to be like this!